 Power supply Philips VU0022

 As I said before, together with the computer, I also bought a Philips VG-0022 power supply that allows me to power both the VG5000 and the VG8010, an MSX computer that I own in collection.
-When it comes to vintage computers, the first thing I do is check the supply voltages of the power supply, because, if a power supply is damaged and gives a wrong voltage, it could damage the electronics of the computer.
+When it comes to vintage computers, the first thing I do is check the power supply voltages, because, if a power supply were damaged and gave a wrong voltage, it could damage the computer electronics.

-The pinout of the power supply connector is shown below and is seen from the solder side of the connector, or from the back of the computer.
-To test the voltages on the contact side of the DIN connector, the arrangement of the mirror feet must be considered.
+The footing of the power supply connector is reported below and is seen on the side of the connector welds, or from the back of the computer.
+To test the tensions on the side of the contacts of the DIN connector, the arrangement of the mirror feet must be considered.

 Test of the Philips VG-5000

-Once the supply voltages were checked, I connected the VG5000 to the monitor to see if it works.
-Fortunately, the seller, on eBay, had stated the truth: the computer is tested and working.
-A DIN to SCART video cable is required to connect the Philips VG-5000.
-I can't use the one of the Philips VG8010, because that model has a composite video output, while the VG5000 has an RGB output.
+Once the power voltages have been verified, I connected the VG5000 to the monitor to see if it works.
+Fortunately, the seller, on Ebay, had declared the truth: the computer is tested and working.
+To connect the Philips VG-5000 you need a Video Din to Scart cable.
+I can't use that of the Philips VG8010, because that model has a composite video output, while the VG5000 has an RGB exit.

 I was not satisfied with just turning on the computer: I also tried the keyboard keys and I wrote a simple program in BASIC.